testingrequired/webdriver/README.md

 ### Extendable Web Elements

 All element query methods `findElement`, `$$`, etc... accept classes extending `WebElement` allowing them to be treated like page objects.

+### Timeline

+Get a timeline DOM and screenshots for easier debugging.

 ## Development